skeletonlabs/skeleton/.changeset/yellow-guests-warn.md

 "@skeletonlabs/skeleton": patch
 ---

-fixes a linting error on ProgressRadial
+bugfix: fixes a linting error on ProgressRadial